cruizer/dup-composer/README.md

 - Install [Duplicity](http://duplicity.nongnu.org/) version 0.7 or newer.
 - Install *Dup-composer*.
 - Create your YAML configuration file and define your backup groups configuration in this file.
-- Execute `dupcomp.py`, define the groups you wish to execute and whether you want to do a `backup` or `restore`.
+- Execute `dupcomp`, define the groups you wish to execute and whether you want to do a `backup` or `restore`.

 You can find more detail for each step in its respective section.